 Keeping your arms and hands near your own body looks uncomfortable and anxious.
 Don’t inhibit on using hand movements and gestures like facial expressions.
 Do not plan your gestures beforehand but try not to be stiff or fidgety.

-People connect to you if they think you are talking to them personally and you are like them.
+People connect with you if they think you are talking to them personally and you are like them.
 Try to avoid gestures like crossing your arms, playing with your clothes, etc. as they are negative gestures.
 You will develop a habit of using good body language in no time.

 Be in Control, You are the Expert